wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/introduction.md

 ![Lateral movement across the kill chain](../media/lateral-movement-across-kill-chain.png)

 For example, in the reconnaissance stage, LDAP reconnaissance is used by attackers to gain critical information about the domain environment.
-Information that helps attackers map the domain structure, as well as identify privileged accounts for use later.
+Information that helps attackers map the domain structure, and identify privileged accounts for use later.
 This detection is triggered based on computers performing suspicious LDAP enumeration queries or queries targeting sensitive groups.

 Brute force attacks are a common way to compromise credentials.
 This is when an attacker attempts to authenticate with multiple passwords on different accounts until a correct password is found or by using one password in a large-scale password spray that works for at least one account.
 Once found, the attacker logs in using the authenticated account.
 Microsoft Defender for Identity can detect this when it notices multiple authentication failures occurring using Kerberos, NTLM, or use of a password spray.